mohan848/code-editor-online/README.md

 ### Execution:
 1) Download the folder and open the folder in terminal or command prompt.
 2) In command prompt type 'npm start' to start the react application.
-The application will open in browswer.
+The application will open in browser.

 ### Working: